charlottedaumal/cell-condition-prediction/README.md

   * graphs of the proportion of the variance and tcumulative proportion of variance explained by data's predictors.
   * confusion matrices for all our models.
 * a report which explains how we cleaned/visualized the data, which linear and nonlinear methods we implemented and the results we got.

+## Requirements

+* Use a Julia environment **v1.7**.
+* The package **Pkg** is essential to run all the code scripts and to use the MLCourse related packages.
+_Note_: if you get an error when loading packages, use the command 'Pkg.add("The wanted Package")' to include the missing packages in your .jl script.

 ## Instructions to run our code